CreativeMaladjustment/stelligent-u-020201208/11-parameter-store/README.md

 Why can't you use that feature directly to read "middle-name" and show it in your web page?

+> From the documentation: Dynamic references for secure values, such as ssm-secure and secretsmanager, are not currently supported in custom resources.

+> An error occurred (ValidationError) when calling the CreateStack operation: Parameters [/jason.davis.labs/stelligent-u/lab11/middle-name] referenced by template have types not supported by CloudFormation.

 #### Question 2

 Can you use Secure String as an `AWS::SSM::Parameter::Value` type in a CloudFormation stack?

+> Secure String is not currently supported in CloudFormation.

 ## Further Reading